-Policy Against Harassment and Sex Discrimination (Effective August 1, 2024)
+Policy Against Harassment and Sex Discrimination

 Section I: Purpose

-As part of this commitment and to promote fairness and equity in all aspects of its education program and activity, the College’s Policy Against Harassment and Sex Discrimination (“the Policy” or “Policy Against Harassment”) prohibits sex discrimination and sex-based harassment.
-The Policy’s corresponding Grievance Procedures provide for prompt, fair, and impartial resolution of allegations of sex discrimination, sex-based harassment, and retaliation.
+As part of this commitment, the College’s Policy Against Harassment and Sex Discrimination (the "Policy” or “Policy Against Harassment”) prohibits sex discrimination, Title IX sexual harassment, sex-based harassment, and retaliation.
+The Policy’s corresponding Grievance Procedures provide timely and fair processes for resolution of allegations of sex discrimination, Title IX sexual harassment, sex-based harassment, and retaliation.

 The College complies with Title IX of the Higher Education Amendments of 1972, 20 U.S. C. § 1681 et seq. (“Title IX”), which prohibits discrimination based on sex in education programs or activities; Title VII of the Civil Rights Act of 1964, which prohibits sex discrimination in employment; and other federal and state laws (including the Elliott-Larsen Civil Rights Act).